SonyaJane/mobility-mapper-frontend/README.md

 ### Testing User Stories

+1. As a user, I want an explanation of what the website does before I use it, so that I understand its purpose and decide if it is the tool I need.
+    - The landing page (actually a div that covers the entire screen) explains what the app does, and how to use it.
+After reading, the user can click a button to reveal the app.
+This removes the landing page div, showing the app underneath.

-1. As a user, I want the web application to work on mobile and desktop, so that I can use it on any device.
+2. As a user, I want the web application to work on mobile and desktop, so that I can use it on any device.
     - The website is fully responsive across various devices and screen sizes.

-2. As a user, I want the user interface to be intuitive and easy to use, so that I don't need to read a manual on how to use it.
+3. As a user, I want the user interface to be intuitive and easy to use, so that I don't need to read a manual on how to use it.
     - The UI is intuitive and easy to understand, allowing users to quickly access the app's features.
     - Icons are used to enhance the user experience and make it easier to identify the purpose of features.

-3. As a user, I want to enter a start and destination location, so that I can find an optimised accessible route.
+4. As a user, I want to enter a start and destination location, so that I can find an optimised accessible route.
     - On loading, the first two rows of the application invite the user to select a start and destination location.
 The first is section for the start location, and the second is for the destination location.
     - The start location is indicated with the letter A, and the destination with the letter B. On the right, the text invites the user to select either the start or destination location.
     - Hovering over either section changes the mouse cursor to a pointer, and the section background changes to a light orange, to indicate that the section is clickable.